In this article we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.

 All kitchen appliances that use water are subject to collecting mineral deposits.
 This is especially true if you have hard tap water.

-For this reason, any coffee maker, kettle or other water using appliance you may have in your kitchen will need to be de-scaled of calcification from time to time.
+For this reason, any coffee maker, kettle or other water using appliance you may have in your kitchen to brew coffee will need to be de-scaled of calcification from time to time.

 This is true of appliances ranging from old-fashioned stovetop coffee pots and tea kettles to modern coffee makers.